rhnfzl/docker-and-kubernetes-for-data-scientist/README.md

 #### Docker Host
 > *Concept: * Container Port vs Host Port :
 >> Multiple containers can run on a host (laptop/pc).
 >> Host has certain ports available that can be opened for certain applications.
 >> Conflict would arise when the same port is used by two different containers.
 >> So it is essential to create a binding between the host and the container with different port numbers such that it should be able to communicate with the application without any interference.
 >> Host will know how to redirect to the container when host binding is applied

 * ```docker run -p<self defined port number for host>:<container port> <image name>``` : to bind the host port to container port ```docker ps -a``` could be used to see the port information.

 #### Debugging Docker

 * ```docker logs <container id>``` or ```docker logs <docker name>```: to see the logs for the docker
-* ```docker exec -it <container id> /bin/bash``` : to open the interactive command inside the container can also be used to export the data out from the container, exit out pf container by using ```exit`` command, see the einvironmental variables using ```env```.
+* ```docker exec -it <container id> /bin/bash``` : to open the interactive command inside the container can also be used to export the data out from the container, exit out pf container by using ```exit``` command, see the einvironmental variables using ```env```.

+#### Docker Projects

+* Simulation of [Proactive-BPM-Adaptation-via-Online-Reinforcement-Learning](https://github.com/rhnfzl/simulation-proactive-bpm-adaptation) was performed using docker image provided by the author of the paper.